 Eastertide is the period of Easter.
 In the form of Easter eggs, the rabbit is said to bring treats to the children who have demonstrated good behavior as a reward.

 Some people say that the rabbit lives on Easter Island.
 It is a remote island located in the southeastern Pacific Ocean.
 It is said to live in a deep hole in the ground somewhere on the island.
 Other sources say that the bunny lives in April Valley, Spring Valley, or Egg Land.

 What does the Easter Bunny look like?

-He is often portrayed as a rabbit wearing clothes in a human fashion.
-Other than that, the bunny is said to have a pure white coat of fur that nay turn brown of spring comes early.
+He is often portrayed as a rabbit humanly wearing clothes.
+Other than that, the bunny is said to have a pure white coat of fur that may turn brown if spring comes early.
 The rabbit is said to carry a colorful basket of Easter eggs on his back.
 He is usually pictured as a large rabbit with long ears.
-The bunny also walks upright and has strong legs in order to jump long distances and hide Easter eggs.
+The bunny also walks upright and has strong legs to jump long distances and hide Easter eggs.

 Is the Easter Bunny real?

 It is a folkloric figure that sprouts from legends, myths, and fantasies.
 However, it depends on the perception of the individual and how they view and perceive folklore.

 What does the bunny have to do with Easter?